 Whenever the prices touch the support level it bounces back and begins to rise and if the prices break the support level then it continues to fall down.

-Support is one of the most important tool which the market participants analyse when the market is falling down.
+Support is one of the most important tools which the market participants analyze when the market is falling down.
 It often acts as a trigger for buying.

 How to draw Support & Resistance Level in a chart?